spraakbanken/swell-project/Normalization_guidelines.md

 1. To render the text in a version which is amenable to automatic annotation using a standard linguistic analysis pipeline such as [efselab](https://github.com/robertostling/efselab).

-2. To obtain an explicit, separate representation of the corrections (that is, the target hypotheses).
+2. To obtain an separate, explicit representation of the corrections (that is, the target hypotheses).

-Ideally, the minimal target hypothesis corresponds to a purely form-based change which amounts tp the minimal changes needed to turn the learner sentence into a grammatical sentence in the target language.
-In practice, however, there will typically be multiple possible normalisations of a deviating expression in a learner text, just as there are several possible correct translations of a sentence.
+An important purpose of the target hypothesis is to maximise inter-annotator agreement by minimising the amount of interpretation needed and the changes involved.
+Still, there will typically be multiple possible normalisations of a deviating expression in a learner text, just as there are .
 There are two reasons for this:

-1. Different target hypotheses can be assumed
+1. Different target hypotheses can be assumed.

    Jag trivs mycket bor med dem   &nbsp; &larr; Original

    Jag trivs mycket med att bo med dem   &nbsp; &larr; Target hypothesis 1: preferred change

    Jag trivs mycket bra med dem   &nbsp; &larr; Target hypothesis 2

+   Here, it is not clear if by "mycket bor" the learner meant "mycket med att bo" or "mycket bra".

-2. Assuming a particular target hypothesis, several normalisations are still possible
+2. Assuming a particular target hypothesis, several normalisations are still possible.
+(This is analogous to the fact that there are several possible correct translations of a sentence.)

    Mit Bostaden är stor och ser gul farg fint hus   &nbsp; &larr; Original